rishindoshi/Soundzy/README.md

 1. The path that specifies which webpage we want. "/" is like a default and means home page
 2. A function (functions are variables in JS unlike C++) that is going to be run when a request is submitted to the above path

 So now when we start the server and navigate to `localhost:8888`, our browser will submit the same request as it did before.
 But this time, we've set up a **route handler** that handles requests sent to the home page (denoted by "/") and sends a quick WHADDUP back to the browser.
 Our app is going to have two **routes**.
 One will be the homepage which will eventually prompt a user to input an artist name, and the other will be a tracks page, which will display the top ten tracks for the given artist name.
-Let's set up a tracks route.
+For now, let's set up a tracks route that simply responds with a message.
+We'll get into the details later.

 ```javascript
 app.get('/tracks', function(req, res){